luiscoco/AWS_CLF-02_-Cloud_Practitioner/README.md

 ## 88. Which responsibility belongs to AWS when a company hosts its databases on Amazon EC2 instances?

 A. Database backups

 B. Database software patches

 C. Operating system patches

 D. Operating system installations

-89. Which of the following are advantages of moving to the AWS Cloud?
+## 89. Which of the following are advantages of moving to the AWS Cloud?
 (Choose two.)

 A. The ability to turn over the responsibility for all security to AWS.

 B. The ability to use the pay-as-you-go model.

 C. The ability to have full control over the physical infrastructure.

 D. No longer having to guess what capacity will be required.

 E. No longer worrying about users access controls.

-90. Which AWS service is a hybrid cloud storage service that provides on-premises users access to virtually unlimited cloud storage?
+## 90. Which AWS service is a hybrid cloud storage service that provides on-premises users access to virtually unlimited cloud storage?

 A. AWS DataSync

 B. Amazon S3 Glacier

-(X) C. AWS Storage Gateway
+**C. AWS Storage Gateway**

 D. Amazon Elastic Block Store (Amazon EBS)

-91. A company plans to migrate to AWS and wants to create cost estimates for its AWS use cases.
+## 91. A company plans to migrate to AWS and wants to create cost estimates for its AWS use cases.
 Which AWS service or tool can the company use to meet these requirements?

 A. AWS Pricing Calculator

 B. Amazon CloudWatch

 C. AWS Cost Explorer

 D. AWS Budgets

 ## 92. Which tool should a developer use to integrate AWS service features directly into an application?